-'My granddaughter didn't know the back basement stairs, which the address," she said, "but found a piece of mail on the counter n the kitchen.
+"My granddaughter didn't know the address," she said, "but found a piece of mail on the counter n the kitchen.
 That's why the (enhanced) 911 update is such a good idea."

 When the ambulance crew arrived just after 1 a.m., they didn't know if Dave had broken his back or neck in the fall, she said.
 They strapped him to a back board and loaded him in the ambulance.